Meet Our Team

 • Cecile

-Hello, I’m Cecile and I am delighted to join The Maggie Oliver Foundation as the Operations Coordinator.
+Hello, I’m Cecile and I am delighted to join The Maggie Oliver Foundation as the Charity Co-Ordinator.

 I have extensive experience in administrative support and event organisation and bring a wealth of expertise in coordinating behind the scenes operations for TMOF.